-(f) "Credit card issuer's reimbursement fee" means the fee a taxpayer receives from a merchant's bank because one of the persons to whom the taxpayer has issued a credit card has charged merchandise or services to the credit card.
+(f) "Credit card_Card_issuer's reimbursement fee" means the fee a taxpayer receives from a merchant's bank because one of the persons to whom the taxpayer has issued a credit, debit, or other type of card has charged merchandise or services to the credit card.
+[If these changes are accepted the section will need to be moved to keep alphabetical order.]